ryck/scrobblex/README.md

 ## Description

 Self-hosted app that enables Plex scrobbling integration with Trakt via webhooks.
+It also allows you to push your ratings to Trakt.

 Plex provides webhook integration for all Plex Pass subscribers, and users of their servers.
 A webhook is a request that the Plex application sends to third party services when a user takes an action, such as watching a movie or episode.